Bucket list foods, everyone has them. There’s a number of them still on mine, but a little while ago I got to scratch peacock off the list.

 I asked my girlfriend’s mom to inquire about getting one to eat.
 The landowner agreed, and a couple months later I was on the property with two men and a rifle.

-A few sets of mating birds (and little baby peacock chicks) strolled around the yard as they pleased, so as much as I’d like to tell you a heart-pounding story where I tracked a peacock through rugged Wisconsin valleys by a breadcrumb trail of blue feathers, I can’t, we just walked into the front yard and shot it.
-It was an ugly shot too, through both breasts and a leg-not the pretty professional ending you think of (or don’t) from time to time when you eat poultry.
+A few sets of mating birds (and little baby peacock chicks) strolled around the yard as they pleased, so as much as I’d like to tell you a heart-pounding story where I tracked a peacock through rugged Wisconsin valleys by a breadcrumb trail of blue feathers, I can’t, we just walked into the front yard and shot it-not the pretty professional ending you think of (or don’t) from time to time when you eat poultry.

 After we took down the bird (a 4-year old male) I got to hear the sound a peacock makes from a nearby bird.
 I can see where the scream comparison comes from, but I thought it had more of a primal edge to it.
 To me it was like a pteroydactyl flying through the sky ready to eat some terrified four-legged creature.
 Needless to say, I’ll stay with chickens if I ever have backyard birds, maybe ducks.